-Wikipedia notes that: “Extensive research has shown that oral creatine supplementation at a rate of five to 20 grams per day appears to be very safe and largely devoid of adverse side-effects, …” The article also says that creative appears to be effective at helping to increase muscle mass.
+Wikipedia notes that: “Extensive research has shown that oral creatine supplementation at a rate of five to 20 grams per day appears to be very safe and largely devoid of adverse side-effects, …” The article also says that creative appears to be effective in helping to increase muscle mass.

 These links will take you to additional articles by the Mayo Clinic and WebMd on creatine.
 But, be careful if you have kidney issues.
 People with higher than normal muscle mass will already have higher than normal numbers on a Creatinine test.
 That is the waste product of Creatine and higher numbers are considered a marker for kidney disease.
 Taking Creatine could cause those numbers to spike higher.
 It’s something to be aware of.
 Use caution in considering this or any other supplement product.

 I use Optimum Nutrition’s Gold Standard.
 It is good tasting and I believe effective.
 It has thousands of highly positive reviews on both GNC and Amazon.
 And Bodybuilding.com rates it #1, as well.
 My experience with the product has been positive.

 You can check a nicely organized list of the benefits of whey compiled by the Mayo Clinic here.